FAQ

 Yes.
 Lifts are available in every building.
 And each location has step-free entrances at least 80cm wide.
 The Jewish Museum’s wheelchair entrance is at Nieuwe Amstelstraat 3-5.

 Yes.
-You can borrow a wheelchair at the Jewish Museum.
-To reserve a wheelchair, email to service@jck.nl
+You can borrow a wheelchair at the Jewish Museum and the National Holocaust Museum.
+To reserve a wheelchair, email to dagcoordinatie@jck.nl

 Yes, you can.
 The person accompanying you will receive a free ticket.
 Please book at least 5 working days in advance by email to service@jck.nl.